Unlock the power of structural equation modeling

 - Non-graphical modelling – Provides easy ways for programmers and non-programmers to specify a structural equation model without drawing a path diagram.

-- Find unexpected relationships – After you fit a model, the SPSS Amos path diagram shows the strength of the relationship between variables.
+- Find unexpected relationships – After you fit a model, the SV Analytica Amos path diagram shows the strength of the relationship between variables.

 - Support your research – Extends standard multivariate analysis methods, including regression, factor analysis, correlation, and analysis of variance